nlip-lab/nlip-lab.github.io/_people/maunendra.md

 #### Bio:

 <p style="text-align:justify">
-<a href="https://people.iith.ac.in/maunendra/" target="_blank">Dr. Maunendra Sankar Desarkar</a>, an Associate Professor at the Computer Science and Engineering Department at IIT Hyderabad, India.
-Currently, also serving as the Head of the Department of the AI Department at IIT Hyderabad.
-Main research areas are Recommendation Systems, Information Retrieval, Social Network Analysis, Data Mining, Machine Learning.
-Also a part of the Data and Informatics Group (DIG) at the Department of CSE, IIT Hyderabad.
-Prior to Joining IIT Hyderabad, have worked for Samsung Research India Bangalore and Sybase Inc. (a SAP Company) in the past.<!-- runs his lab at the Indian Institute of Technology,Hyderabad.<br> -->
+<a href="https://people.iith.ac.in/maunendra/" target="_blank">Dr. Maunendra Sankar Desarkar</a>, is an Associate Professor at the Computer Science and Engineering Department at IIT Hyderabad, India.
+Currently, he is also serving as the Head of the Department of the AI Department at IIT Hyderabad.
+His main research areas are Natural Language Processing, Information Retrieval, Recommendation Systems, Machine Learning.
+He is a part of the Natural Language and Information Processing Group (NLIP) at IIT Hyderabad.
+Prior to Joining IIT Hyderabad, he has worked for Samsung Research India Bangalore and Sybase Inc. (an SAP Company) in the past.
 </p>
 <hr>